-All SAEs will be followed until satisfactory resolution or until the site investigator deems the event to be chronic or reached a stable condition.
-For all additional follow-up evaluations, the paper SAE form must be completed and sent via email or by fax to Gilead Global Patient Safety within 24 hours of receipt of the updated information.
+All SAEs will be followed until satisfactory resolution or until the site investigator deems the event to be chronic or reached a stable condition, including those SAEs that were ongoing at the End of Study visit.
+For all additional follow-up evaluations, the paper SAE form must be completed and sent via email or by fax to Gilead Patient Safety within 24 hours of receipt of the updated information.
 Other supporting documentation of the event may be requested by the study sponsor and should be provided as soon as possible, within 24 hours of receipt of the updated information.
 As soon as it is possible to do so, any SAE reported via paper must be transcribed onto the AE eCRF.
 Whenever an SAE is updated in eCRF, a new email alert will be sent.

-When the outcome of the event is known, an updated SAE form must be completed and sent via email or fax to Gilead Global Patient Safety.
+When the outcome of the event is known, an updated SAE form must be completed and sent via email or fax to Gilead Patient Safety.

-The study sponsor will be responsible for reporting to the competent authorities in all the Member States concerned of any unexpected fatal or life-threatening suspected adverse reaction as soon as possible (without delay) but in no case later than 7 calendar days after the sponsor's initial receipt of the information, and no later than 15 days for other suspected unexpected serious adverse reaction.
+The study sponsor will be responsible for reporting to the competent authorities in all the Member States concerned of any unexpected fatal or life-threatening suspected adverse reaction as soon as possible (without delay) but in no case later than 7 calendar days after the sponsor's initial receipt of the information, and no later than 15 days for other suspected unexpected serious adverse reaction (SUSAR).
 The sponsor will inform all the investigators of the occurrence of any SUSAR during the clinical conduct of the study.